Quarterly Financial Highlights

 Dear Shareholders:

-Stockholders’ equity decreased slightly by $844 thousand from March 31, 2022, to $92.7 million.
-This decrease stems from a $9.1 million increase in the accumulated other comprehensive loss, offset by an increase in retained earnings from net income.
-The accumulated other comprehensive loss is the result of the mark to market value of the securities portfolio in the current rising rate environment.
-There were two rate hikes so far in 2023 of 25 basis points each.
-While this loss does reduce the tangible book equity, it does not impact the regulatory capital calculations.
+Stockholders’ equity increased by $10.6 million from December 31, 2022, to $99 million.
+The increase was mainly from $10.8 million of net income, which was offset by dividends paid while gaining $4.1 million due to a decrease in accumulated other comprehensive losses.
+These losses are the result of the mark to market value of the securities portfolio in the current high-rate environment.
+There were four rate hikes in 2023 of 25 basis points each, all of which impacted the market value of the securities in our investment portfolio.
+While these losses have a negative effect on the tangible book equity, they do not affect the regulatory capital calculations.
 Dimeco, Inc.’s capital remains above the regulatory requirements to be considered well capitalized.

 Peter Bochnovich